rust-lang/rust-wiki-backup/Predicate-language.md

     If it's easy to silence typestate errors by wrapping a truly impure predicate with a trivial `pred` wrapper, that raises the temptation for users to do so in order to shut the compiler up, without understanding that this obliges them to prove that it is safe to do so, and without understanding the risks they thus introduce.

+1. #### Mutable data

+    Conceivably, it might actually be useful to write predicates that accept mutable data structures.
+For example, we might want to check an invariant on a mutable data structure.
+It would be good to document that the user must not mutate the data structure between checks, and calls that rely on those checks.
+Solution 2 forbids such a scenario completely by disallowing any predicate applications with mutable arguments.

 ##Pure/impure language solution

 This proposal would add a `check-volatile` keyword to the language (name subject to change), in addition to the existing `check` keyword.
 The difference between `check(p(x, y, z))` and `check-volatile(q(x, y, z))`, `q` could be an arbitrary function while `p` would have to be declared with `pred` (similarly to the current compiler) and its body would be checked according to a set of effect-checking rules.